-- How do I create partitions and format an erased disk?
+- How to create partitions and format an erased disk?

-- How do I delete protected, active, and system partitions on my hard drive?
+- How to delete protected, active, and system partitions on my hard drive?

 Incorrect drive operation, incorrect size display in the explorer, inability to format, and other problems – all of these problems make the use of flash drives and hard drives much more difficult, so if you find the above problems, you should immediately resort to troubleshooting them.

 Important: Before you begin, you should take care to save the information on the problem drive, as fixing the problem drives will require a complete erase, as well as deleting the partition table, which will certainly delete all information.

 First, connect the problem flash drive to your computer or determine the exact drive you need.
 Make this is to avoid accidentally erasing a normally functioning drive with valuable information.
 In our case, the problem drive will be a 14.4-gigabyte flash drive.